craftcms/docs/docs/3.x/config/README.md

 | `@web` | The URL to the folder that contains the `index.php` file that was loaded for the request
 | `@webroot` | The path to the folder that contains the `index.php` file that was loaded for the request

-You can override these default aliases with the <config:aliases> config setting if needed.
+You can override these default aliases with the <config3:aliases> config setting if needed.
 It’s recommended to override the `@web` alias if you plan on using it, to avoid a cache poisoning vulnerability.

 ```php
 'aliases' => [